 The Economics requirement can be met by completing two graduate level economics courses that have been approved by the student’s major committee.

-Students are required to take a one credit hour research skills course, QMB 7555, Research and Writing Wkills for Doctoral students, in the first semester of the Program.
+Students are required to take a one credit hour research skills course, QMB 7557, Research and Writing Skills for Doctoral students, in the first semester of the Program.
 Following this introductory course, the quantitative and statistical coursework is to be determined by the student's program committee in consultation with the student.
 A three course series is required.
 An appropriate sequence should be chosen from the following:

 ECO 6424 Econometrics I 3